-Craven had already established himself as a low-budget schlock and exploitation horror director, cranking out titles like The Hills Have Eyes, the provocative The Last House on the Left, and Swamp Thing.
-His latest scenario involved an undead child murderer terrorizing the dreams of teenagers, seemingly to get revenge on their vigilante parents for burning him alive.
+Craven had already established himself as a low-budget schlock and exploitation horror director, cranking out titles like The Last House on the Left (1972), The Hills Have Eyes (1977), and Swamp Thing (1982).
+His latest scenario involved an undead child murderer terrorizing teenagers’ dreams, seemingly to get revenge on their vigilante parents for burning him alive.
 Filled with dream imagery and mind-bending twists, the script was shopped around Hollywood and virtually every studio passed.
 But the then-independent New Line Cinema green-lit the project, and Craven shot the picture in some thirty days with a cast of virtual unknowns, among them superstar Johnny Depp in his first onscreen performance.

-The story follows four suburban teens—the good girl Nancy (Heather Langenkamp), the slut Tina (Amanda Wyss), the jock Glen (Depp), and the bad boy Rod (Nick Corri)—who all have the same nightmare.
-They’re chased through their dreams by a figure with burned skin and a glove with razor fingers; he dons a green and red sweater, and wears a brown fedora.
+The story follows four suburban teens—the good girl Nancy (Heather Langenkamp), the sexually adventurous Tina (Amanda Wyss), the jock Glen (Depp), and the bad boy Rod (Nick Corri)—who all have the same nightmare.
+They’re chased through their dreams by a figure with burned skin and a glove with razor fingers.
+Their Boogey Man dons a green and red sweater, and he wears a brown fedora.
 The teens learn that his name is Fred Krueger, that he was a child murderer, and that he was torched by the town’s parents when a legal technicality kept him out of jail.
 By some incredible means (it’s not explained how), Freddy comes back from the dead, enters the dreams of the children whose parents killed him, and proves himself capable of harming them in reality by slaying them in their dreams.

-Craven’s inspiration for A Nightmare on Elm Street came from an article about Cambodian refugees suffering from “Asian Death Syndrome”, otherwise known as Brugada Syndromeor Sudden Unexpected Death Syndrome, a malady where unexpected and unexplainable death occurs during sleep.
-Several Hmong men reportedly died during nightmares, and after reading about them in the LA Times, Craven came up with the concept of dreams affecting actual reality.
-As for the charred child murderer, he named Fred Krueger after a bully from his youth.
-Krueger’s hatted appearance was taken from a hobo that startled him as a child and since lingered in his memory, and he chose the signature Christmas colors of Krueger’s sweater after reading a study in Scientific American that said the combination of red and green clashed most with the human eye.
+Craven’s inspiration for A Nightmare on Elm Street came from an article about Cambodian refugees suffering from “Asian Death Syndrome,” otherwise known as Brugada Syndrome or Sudden Unexpected Death Syndrome, a malady where unexpected and unexplainable death occurs during sleep.
+Several Hmong men reportedly died during nightmares, and after reading about them in the LA Times, Craven came up with the concept of dreams affecting reality.
+As for the charred child murderer, he named Fred Krueger after a bully from his youth; Krueger’s hatted appearance was taken from a hobo that startled him as a child and since lingered in his memory; he chose the signature Christmas colors of Krueger’s sweater after reading a study in Scientific American that said the combination of red and green clashed most with the human eye.
 And resulting from the budgetary necessity to keep his movie monster’s weapon of choice small and mobile, Craven gave Krueger a homemade glove with finger-knives—perfect for screeching against the metal pipes in Krueger’s boiler room hideout.

-Since its transformation from a low-budget slasher flick to a monumental horror franchise, A Nightmare on Elm Street has become more like slapstick than a viable source of fright.
+A Nightmare on Elm Street has become more like slapstick than a viable source of fright since its transformation from a low-budget slasher flick to a monumental horror franchise.
 Produced for a little under $2 million and earning back more than $25 million, the film spawned seven increasingly lazy sequels, with only one or two watchable entries among them—and at least one of them, Freddy’s Dead: The Final Nightmare, was a bonafide comedy.
 But the success of this first movie gave New Line Cinema a brief but profitable run (which ended in 2008), transforming it from a company based solely in distribution to a full-fledged studio responsible for entire productions.
-Indeed, the success of Craven’s movie and its sequels earned the studio the moniker “The House That Freddy Built”, even if Craven never intended his story to carry on.
+Indeed, the success of Craven’s movie and its sequels earned the studio the moniker “The House That Freddy Built,” even if Craven never intended his story to carry on beyond the initial film.

 The franchise and subsequent legacy created by A Nightmare on Elm Street—which includes a TV show, action figures, etc.—proves greater than the sum of its parts, and this first movie is no exception.
-Later, better sequels such as Part 3: The Dream Warriors and New Nightmare play more with the line between dreams and reality, and employ superior dream imagery to boot.
-And only with the first movie, and these two sequels, do the victims/characters take precedence over Krueger’s sharp-tongued, kill-crazy frolics.
+Later, sometimes better sequels such as Part 3: The Dream Warriors and New Nightmare play more with the line between dreams and reality while employing superior dream imagery to boot.
+And only with the first movie and these two sequels do the victims take precedence over Krueger’s sharp-tongued, kill-crazy behavior.
 Craven employs some startling horror setups and knows how to make his audience jump, yet his product now, separated from the post-release phenomenon, has dated badly like most ‘80s schlock.
 One can’t help but think that today’s notoriety for this first film, at least in part, comes from the silly obligation to acknowledge the longevity of a financially successful series by placing The First One on a pedestal.